hoseinhamzei/searchbox-react/README.md

 # searchbox-react
-product search and add new product. built with react.
+product search with json api. built with react.